isaacwach234/isaacwach234.github.io/README.md

 * **Append Tags:** Add custom words or phrases to the end of your tag list.
 * **Tag Formatting:** Automatically replace spaces with underscores (or vice-versa) for consistency.
 * **Sorting:** Sort the processed tags alphabetically (A-Z or Z-A) or keep the original order (after filtering).
-* **Illustrious Prompt Ordering:** Apply the community Illustrious structure (Artist → Subject → Pose → Scene → Effects → Quality) with a single sort mode.
+* **Illustrious Prompt Ordering:** Apply the community Illustrious structure (Artist → Subject → Pose → Scene → Effects → Quality) with a single sort mode powered by the enhanced categorizer.
+* **On-Device Catalog Refresh:** Pull fresh Danbooru metadata straight from the UI (desktop or mobile) and immediately benefit from smarter categorization.
 * **Max Tag Limit:** Limit the number of processed tags included in the final output per item.
 * **Tag Search:** Highlight or count tags matching a search term within the processed or original input list, aiding in review.
 * **Clear Display:** Shows initial tag count, processed tag count, prepended triggers, and appended tags separately.